costarc/MSXPi/README.md

 On the hardware side:

-- Implemented the /wait signal on the PCB (CPLD does not drives at this time, it is always tai-state)
+- Implemented the /wait signal on the PCB (CPLD does not drives at this time, it is always tri-state)
 - Schematics was updated to supporgt the /wait signal
 - CPLD logic update to drive /wait to tri-state (to avoid MSX to freeze)
 - LED is driven by the SPI_CS signal (needed that CPLD pin for the /wait signal)